 - Your app is divided now into two logic pieces that can be distributed in different machines

 - You can scale from one to many workers without touching any code and without disrupting the execution of the main app.
 The queue takes care of sending the jobs to the workers through the network and in most implementations, takes care of sending the same job once to a worker

 Note: Each vendor has its own jargon for queues (topics, channels), jobs (tasks, messages), and workers (consumers).

 Why you should use Node.js distributed worker queues

 You might be thinking that you can implement this architecture yourself with your existing database and without adding complexity to the system.
-You can create a “jobs” table with two columns, an “id” primary key column and a “data” column with all of the job information.
+You can create a “jobs” table with two columns, an “id” primary key column, and a “data” column with all of the job information.
 The main app just writes to the table and every X seconds the workers read from it to peek at the next job that is to be executed.
-In order to prevent other workers from reading the job, you make the operation in a transaction that also deletes the job from the table.
+To prevent other workers from reading the job, you make the operation in a transaction that also deletes the job from the table.

 Voilá!
 Problem solved, right?
 Well, first of all, you are querying and waiting every X seconds.
 That’s not ideal, but could be okay in basic use cases.
 More importantly, the problem is, what happens if the worker crashes while processing the job?
 The job has already been deleted when it was pulled from the table and we cannot recover it… this (along with other things) is nicely solved by the libraries and services implemented for the matter and you don’t have to reinvent the wheel.

 One great thing about queue systems is how they handle error scenarios.
 When you receive a job, this is not deleted from the queue, but it is “locked” or invisible to the rest of the workers until one of these happens, either the worker deletes it after the work is done, or there is a timeout that you can configure.
 So, if a worker crashes, the timeout happens and the job goes back to the queue to be consumed by other workers.
 When everything is fine, the worker just deletes the job once the data is processed.